 Sitka, Zodiac Boat-Ride

-Rainforest Islands, Reefs, Rock Pinnacles, Kelp Forest, Sea Otters, Whales, Sea Lions
+Rainforest Islands, Reefs, Rock Pinnacles, Kelp Forest and Wildlife Search

 Next, proceed for a 'Fin Island Feast' at the Fin Island Lodge.
-Upon arrival, disembark the boat and walk to the lodge.
+Upon arrival, disembark the zodiac and walk to the lodge.
 Here, indulge in Alaska king crab, wild salmon cooked over an alder wood-fired grill, prime rib, homemade side dishes, and dessert are included.
 In addition, coffee, tea, cocoa, lemonade, and water are all complimentary.
 Alaskan-brewed beers, wine, and soft drinks are available for purchase at the expense of each guest.
 After lunch, some free time is made available to explore the beach and beautiful grounds of this exclusive island, or simply relax next to a cosy beach fire and take in the stunning vistas of Sitka Sound.
-At the conclusion of your visit, embark your vessel and commence the short cruise back to the Zodiac boat-dock.
-Upon arrival, disembark the boat and commence the short walk back to the ship.
+At the conclusion of your visit, embark your zodiac and commence the short cruise back to the boat-dock.

-Please note: This tour involves a moderate amount of walking for approximately 0.5 miles (about 0.8 kilometres), at times over uneven, gravel, and slippery surfaces and inclines, with a few steps to negotiate to get on/off the coach and embark/disembark the Zodiac boat, and stairs from the beach to the lodge.
-This tour is recommended for guests who are in good physical condition, and can swim well in water over their head.
+Please note: This tour involves a moderate amount of walking for approximately 0.5 miles (about 0.8 kilometres), at times over uneven, gravel, and slippery surfaces and inclines, with a few steps to negotiate to embark/disembark the Zodiac boat, 200 steps up the dock and stairs from the beach to the lodge.
+This tour is recommended for guests who are in good physical condition.
 This tour is not suitable for pregnant guests, guests with neck and/or back problems, guests suffering from motion sickness, guests with limited mobility, and guests who utilise a wheelchair.
-Guests are advised to dress warmly in layers of synthetic materials or wool, with tall socks and sturdy, flat, closed-toe, and non-slip hiking boots, and bring sun protection, a towel, backpack, and weatherproof jacket from the ship.
+Guests are advised to dress warmly in layers of synthetic materials or wool, with tall socks and sturdy, flat, closed-toe, and non-slip hiking boots.
 Raingear and a life vest are provided.
 Guests must be at least three years old to participate on this tour.
 Although frequently encountered on this type of tour, wildlife sightings are not guaranteed.
-A signed waiver is required to participate on this tour.
 The tour sequence may vary.
 Operation of this tour is subject to weather conditions.
 Space on this tour is very limited; we suggest you book in advance to avoid disappointment.
 The tour might run in reverse order.
-If the lodge will be visited in the morning, a breakfast twist option will be offered in addition to the regular lunch menu.
+If the lodge will be visited in the morning, a breakfast twist option will be offered.

 Indulge your senses with the pristine natural beauty of the Tongass National Forest during this half-day, back-country hiking excursion.